princed/specht/README.md

 ### Programmatic

-See fields descriptions above, however there is no defaults.
+See fields descriptions above, however there are no defaults for programmatic usage

 ```js
 import createRunner from 'specht';